 The Alberta Transplant Institute (ATI), however, offers a second chance at life for those clinging to hope on donor waitlists.
 Home to 100 experts and the Canadian National Transplant Research Program, the ATI is one of the most advanced transplant research and training centres in Canada, and the only one serving Western Canada.

-Technologies like these are game-changers for patients like Karen, especially when met with the reality that only one in four donated lungs are suitable for transplantation and one in three patients will die before lungs become available.
+Technologies like these are game-changers for patients, especially when met with the reality that only one in four donated lungs are suitable for transplantation and one in three patients will die before lungs become available.

 The Impact of Your Donation